 Although critical for industrial applications, this metric is not usually made available for any of the aforementioned challenges.

 \end{itemize}

-Computational efficiency is a very important aspect for any algorithm that is to be implemented on a real system.
+Computational efficiency is a very important aspect of any algorithm that is to be implemented on a real system.
 A comparative assessment of the speed and capacity of various semantic segmentation algorithms is a challenging task.
 Although most state-of-the-art algorithms are available with open-source codes, benchmarking all of them, with their optimal hyper-parameters, seems implausible.
 For this purpose, we provide an inductive way of comparing the computational efficiencies of methods in the following sections.
-In Table \ref{MethodsTable}, we categorise methods into mainly four levels of computational efficiency and discuss our categorisation related to the architectural design of a given method, where we provide a chronological evolution of the semantic segmentation methods in the literature.
+In Table \ref{MethodsTable}, we categorise methods into mainly four levels of computational efficiency and discuss our categorisation related to the architectural design of a given method.
+This table also provides a chronological evolution of the semantic segmentation methods in the literature.